InfoAmazonia/rede-site/README.md

 npm install
 ```

-To setup environment variables, create a `.env` file based on `.env.example`.
+For production environments, create a `.env` file based on `.env.example`.

-Run task build to compile client app:
+Compile the client application:

 ```
 grunt build